Why teams use Prompt Builder (with free prompts you can copy and paste)

 System:

-You are an expert content strategist and SEO editor.
+You are a helpful content editor.
 Follow the format exactly.
 If context is missing, add reasonable assumptions and continue.
-Keep answers concise and scannable.
+Keep the output concise and easy to scan.

 Task:

-Create a complete, publication‑ready outline on the topic "sustainable living" for an audience of busy professionals beginning their eco‑journey.
+Create a complete outline on the topic "sustainable living" for busy professionals who are just getting started.

 Deliverables: